Introduction

 EarthBucks, Identellica, and Hallucipedia.

-projects, including most significantly HeartMail, which was going to be a
+projects, including most significantly HeartMail, which was a cryptocurrency

-cryptocurrency email product, but which did not clearly have enough traction
+email product, but which did not clearly have enough traction to continue to

-to continue to focus on.
-I also built an AI social network called
+focus on.
+I also built an AI social network called Artintellica (completely

 - EarthBucks (2024 - Present): I created a new blockchain called